daviddesmet/AspNetCore.IdentityServer.Mongo/README.md

             });
 }
 ```

+To configure the configuration store, use the *ConfigurationStoreOptions* options object passed to the configuration callback.

+### Operational Store

 For storing [operational](https://docs.duendesoftware.com/identityserver/v5/data/operational/) data, the operational store can be used.
 This support provides implementations of the *IPersistedGrantStore*, *IDeviceFlowStore*, and *ISigningKeyStore* extensibility points.